-In all reports of alleged Sexual and Interpersonal Misconduct, the University may take prompt action to prevent continuing or future acts of Sexual and Interpersonal Misconduct in any form against the Complainant or any person that participates in the investigation and Conduct Procedures.
-Such action may include an interim suspension of the accused Student as outlined in Chapter 6, Section IV of the Code.
-The University is also obligated to take immediate steps to accommodate a Complainant's reasonable requests for academic, University housing, transportation, University employment, and other accommodations as appropriate.
-The Title IX
+In all reports of alleged Sexual and Interpersonal Misconduct, the University may take prompt action to prevent continuing or future acts of Sexual and Interpersonal Misconduct in any form against any individual who participates in the investigation and Conduct Procedures.
+Such action may include an interim suspension as outlined in Chapter 6, Section IV of the Code.
+The University may also take immediate steps to accommodate reasonable requests for academic, University housing, transportation, University employment, and other accommodations as appropriate.